National Firearms Law Institute℠

 STEPHEN L. SULZER

-Mr. Sulzer is now offering the course through the National Firearms Law Institute and will be announcing course dates and locations in northern Virginia soon.
-He is developing an on-line version of the course covering the law of self-defense in several southeastern states and will ultimately cover the law in all 50 states and the District of Columbia.
+Mr. Sulzer is now offering the course live online through the National Firearms Law Institute.
+He is also developing an online version of the course covering the law of self-defense in several mid-atlantic and southeastern states and will ultimately cover the law in all 50 states and the District of Columbia.

 Mr. Sulzer has been active in the shooting sports dating back to the mid-1990s, when he began shooting service rifles in competition against the Marine Corps Rifle Teams and the Army Marksmanship Unit.
 He began his competitive shooting career with the M1A and transitioned to the AR-15 in 2000.
 He competed in three position “across the course” iron sight matches at distances of 200, 300, and 600 yards, and has also competed at 1,000 yards.
 When Mr. Sulzer retired from competition in 2005, he was shooting Master level scores.
 He still shoots handguns (particularly M-1911s) avidly, has held a Virginia Concealed Carry Permit since the late 1990s, and is an NRA-certified pistol instructor.